dylaniscool54/working-http-proxies/README.md

 # working-http-proxies

-no proxies work so i made this which only displays working free proxies once and for all!
+free http proxies which worked in the last 60 seconds. most should work and they should all work for downloading youtube videos